Sent by Nicola Thomson

-Hi, I'm Steph and I’m a personal travel expert based between Edinburgh and York.
+Hi, I'm Steph and I’m your personal travel expert.
 I arrange worldwide travel, tailor-made bespoke holidays and honeymoons, cruises, luxury trips and adventure travel experiences.

 Having spent the last twenty-five years organizing and travelling extensively myself, I know how important it is for that long-anticipated holiday to be just right.
 I provide a fully personalised service from start to finish, taking your initial ideas for your trip, listening to and understanding what’s important to you, then using my skills, experience and expertise to create an itinerary which is tailored perfectly to meet your needs, saving you precious time and ensuring the whole experience is stress and hassle-free.
 I treat all my clients as VIPs and my aim is to ensure that every trip, for every customer, is perfect, every time.

-It was my passion for travel that took us to live in Australia for seven years, giving us an incredible opportunity to explore this amazing country, before returning home to the UK four years ago.
+It was my passion for travel that took us to live in Australia for seven years, giving us an incredible opportunity to explore this amazing country.
 It was also my passion for travel that took me to one of the world’s largest travel agencies, as part of the leadership team.
 I’ve been successfully creating dream holidays for my clients for many years now, including European city breaks, Pacific Island honeymoons, African safaris, trekking in South America, skiing in Japan, adventure travel through India and South East Asia and cruising in Antarctica, the list goes on, but every one was a pleasure and a privilege to organize and I’m pleased to say, resulted in happy clients who went on to book with me time and again.

-In addition to a wealth of expert knowledge, I have also personally travelled to: Australia, New Zealand, Fiji, Tahiti, Bora Bora, Bali, Thailand, Vietnam, Cambodia, Malaysia, Borneo, Singapore, Hong Kong, India, Sri Lanka, Bahrain, Dubai, USA, Canada, Mexico, Cuba, Brazil, Argentina, Uruguay, Colombia, Nicaragua, Panama, South Africa, The Gambia, Mauritius, France, Italy, Spain, Portugal, Greece, Turkey, Germany, Belgium, Switzerland, The Netherlands, Hungary, Sweden, Denmark as well as Scotland, England, Ireland and Wales.
+In addition to a wealth of expert knowledge, I have also personally travelled to every continent including: Antarctica, Australia, New Zealand, Fiji, Tahiti, Bora Bora, Bali, Thailand, Vietnam, Cambodia, Malaysia, Borneo, Singapore, Hong Kong, India, Sri Lanka, Bahrain, Dubai, USA, Canada, Mexico, Cuba, Brazil, Argentina, Uruguay, Colombia, Nicaragua, Panama, South Africa, The Gambia, Rwanda, Tanzania, Zanzibar, Mauritius, France, Italy, Spain, Portugal, Greece, Turkey, Germany, Belgium, Switzerland, The Netherlands, Hungary, Sweden, Denmark as well as Scotland, England, Ireland and Wales.

-I’m available to discuss your travel requirements at your convenience, and am happy to arrange evening or weekend appointments if that’s your preference.
-Whilst everything can easily be done by phone and email, if you’re local to Edinburgh or York it would be lovely to meet for a chat over coffee.
+I’m available to discuss your travel requirements at your convenience, and am happy to arrange evening or weekend telephone appointments if that’s your preference.

 Please feel free to get in touch - I'd love to hear from you!